tomkrush/Jot/README.markdown

 ##### confirm
 The validation method 'confirm' validates **true** only if attribute value is equal to attribute_confirm.

-(At this time you **must** specify the transient attribute for confirm.
-Your confirm attribute should not be persisted.)

 	class User_Model extends My_Model
 	{
 		public function init()